People

 Arja Kangasharju

-M.A., Doctoral Student, Teacher at the City of Espoo
+Ph.D.
+(Ed.), Teacher at the City of Espoo

 My interests lie in the use of ITC teaching tools as a way of supporting pupil’s learning.
 Currently, I primarily focus on digital literacy.
 As such, my thesis aims to understand how digital tools can support middle school students’ writing skills.
-My most recent article (currently under review) concentrates on lower secondary students’ learning to write poetry with Poetry Machine, a co-creative digital tool developed by the CLiC project (Computational Linquistic Creativity).
+My most recent article (currently under review) concentrates on lower secondary students’ learning to write poetry with Poetry Machine, a co-creative digital tool developed by (Computational Linquistic Creativity).

 After originally graduating from the University of Helsinki (MA, 1989) in Finnish language, I began working as a teacher of Finnish language and literature in a vocational institution (from 1989 – 2000), and taught in a middle school in Espoo, Finland.
+In December 2017, I began my doctoral studies within the Faculty of Educational Sciences at the University of Helsinki, and finalised them in January 2021.

 Markku Antinluoma